tabbycatty/activities-uri-2021/README.md

 # activities-uri-2021
-Scraps of code I made for a software engineering course All compiled with default gcc in macOS.
+Scraps of code I made for a software engineering course<br>
+All compiled with default gcc in macOS.